Daveb4444/Nationbuilder-scraper/README.md

 # Configuration

-The following steps are required to prepare to run the scripts, so they read the correct NAtionbuilder blog and can log in to the correct Fleet site.
+The following steps are required to prepare to run the scripts, so they read the correct Nationbuilder blog and can log in to the correct Fleet site.

 ## Review the Nationbuilder blog
-At this stage it is not necessary to review every post, but it is useful to decide the earliest date for the posts that are required.
+Scroll through the blog posts and decide on the earliest date that will be imported, this value will be used in the next step.
+I originally went for just before the 2019 general election, then revised it to the start of the year as there were a few posts that may be worth keeping.
+They can always be hidden or deleted in Fleet.

 ## Edit the .env file
-This is the only text file that needs to be edited, so that it contains the configrautoin.
+This is the only text file that needs to be edited.
 It contains a number of variables to configure the import to the correct sites.

 ![image](https://user-images.githubusercontent.com/96742305/200948459-06f1e69a-7398-4711-a10f-fd5526a4b7c9.png)